Sentencing for killer of Muslim family resumes with arguments on whether London, Ont., attack was terrorism | CBC News

 Were Afzaal killings a terrorist attack?
-Judge in London, Ont., to hear legal arguments today
+Judge in London, Ont., is hearing legal arguments today

 Veltman case is first time terror charge considered for white nationalist ideology